OTU-Centre-for-SMRs/gnat/doc/content/tutorials/2D_fixed_source.md

 `n_polar = 2`, and vacuum boundaries are specified for all sides with `vacuum_boundaries = 'left right top bottom'`.
 Finally, the point source is specified with a location at (5.0, 5.0, 5.0) with an emission intensity of 1000 n/s emitting into the single energy group.
+In addition to specifying the point source, we also set `scale_sources = true` which divides all source moments by the largest moment value.
+This rescales the fixed source problem such that the largest source moment is unity, improving the stability of the finite element solve.

 Next, the material properties of the domain must be specified.
 Gnat does this through a system implemented for transport problems known as 'TransportMaterials':